1.05 ALCOHOL, TOBACCO, AND CONTROLLED SUBSTANCES

 The following conditions apply to the sale of alcohol at University athletic events:

-• Alcohol must be purchased only from the authorized third-party food service vendor in the stadiums.
+- Alcohol must be purchased only from an authorized third-party food service vendor.

 Individuals acting inappropriately, or who appear to be intoxicated, or who are intoxicated, may be removed from the stadium by security and/or University Police and Safety.
-Other and/or additional action may be taken based on the circumstances of an individual situation.
+Additional action may be taken based on the circumstances of an individual situation.

 TOBACCO